Evaluating the use of e-assessment in a first-year pure mathematics module: Background

+Another system worth mentioning is STACK, a \textit{System for Teaching and Assessment using a Computer algebra Kernel}, which can be applied to a wide range of mathematics.
+STACK allows students to submit answers in the form of algebraic expressions.
+Once an expression is entered, the system then establishes its properties and provides feedback, a numerical mark and an “internal ‘note’ for later analysis” \cite[][p.~103]{sangwin}.
+Using STACK to turn mathematical proofs into interactive online quizzes, \cite{siri} show that students “understood the proofs much more clearly than when the proofs were recited during lectures” and found them to be “as useful as doing traditional problem sheets” (p.~9).

-Nevertheless, in \cite{greenhow}, Greenhow recommends the use of an e-learning system ``as part of a blended formative and summative assessment of any mathematics module at level 1 of a university degree".
+While e-learning system are still rarely used for the assessment of proofs, \cite{greenhow} nevertheless recommends the use of an e-learning system ``as part of a blended formative and summative assessment of any mathematics module at level 1 of a university degree" (p.~134).
 In order to successfully introduce such a system, he recommends the encoding of common students' misconceptions, the use of random parameters and the giving of detailed feedback which not only presents a model solution but also provides individual feedback tailored to selected answer choices.

 This article investigates the use of online quizzes as a form of assessment \textit{for} learning in pure mathematics.
-It evaluates the following research questions: \begin{itemize} \item Do periodic e-assessments increase student engagement with learning material? \item Do periodic e-assessments help to emphasize the small details within proofs, such as defining notation? \item Consequently, do periodic e-assessments help students with the subsequent writing of their own proofs? \end{itemize}

-Note that here we define `student engagement' with learning material to be `student interaction' with learning material.
+It evaluates the following research questions: \begin{itemize} \item How does periodic e-assessment affect student engagement with learning material? \item Does periodic e-assessment help to emphasize the small details within proofs, such as defining notation? \item Consequently, does periodic e-assessment help students with the subsequent writing of their own proofs? \end{itemize} The following assumptions are made, based on constructivist theory: \begin{itemize} \item[$ \circ $] Learners construct new knowledge upon the foundation of their previous knowledge \cite[]{hoover} \item[$ \circ $] Learning occurs through learners' active involvement in the construction of meaning \cite[]{piaget} \end{itemize} Note that here we interpret `active involvement in the construction of meaning' to be `engagement with learning material'.
+More precisely, by `engagement' we mean `interaction'.
 These interactions include, for example, critical reading.